tldr-pages/tldr/pages/common/go-test.md

 `go test -v`

-- Test the packages in the current directory and all subdirectories:
+- Test the packages in the current directory and all subdirectories (note the `...`):

 `go test -v ./...`